 Michael is a PhD student in the Ecology Graduate Group and a Trainee in the NSF Climate Change, Water and Society IGERT.
 He is broadly interested in using quantitative and complex systems methods like network analysis and agent-based modeling to understand coupled social-natural system dynamics and cultural influences on environmental decision making.
 He received his MS in Biology from West Virginia University in 2012 for delineating temporal dynamics of ecological recovery of surface coal mines in Appalachia and BS in Chemistry from Fort Lewis College in Durango, Colorado.

 Meredith began her Ph.D. in the Graduate Group in Ecology in 2009.
 She is a NSF IGERT Trainee, NSF Graduate Research Fellow, and Switzer Foundation Fellow.
 She studies environmental behavior focused on farmer perceptions of climate change and adoption of mitigation and adaptation techniques in New Zealand with AgResearch and in Yolo County, CA. Meredith holds a B.A. in political science from The Catholic University of America where she graduated summa cum laude and Phi Beta Kappa.
 She previously worked in Washington D.C as the director of a climate change and agriculture campaign and as the Public Affairs Coordinator on the President's Emergency Plan for AIDS Relief at the US State Department.
 She has served as a member of the Climate Action Reserve's nutrient management offset workgroup, UC Davis Agricultural Sustainability Institute board member, and on the executive committee of the Russell Ranch Agricultural Research Center at UC Davis.
-Meredith has an avid interest in policy and currently serves as the Director of Legislative Affair for the National Association of Graduate-Professional Students and was the former External Chair for the UC Davis Graduate Student Association.
+Meredith has an avid interest in policy and previously served as the Director of Legislative Affair for the National Association of Graduate-Professional Students and was the former External Chair for the UC Davis Graduate Student Association.